 Nobody knows your business better than your existing employees.
 As such, it makes sense to leverage their expertise when training others.
 Microlearning is so quick and simple to produce that even an extreme Luddite can easily create a lesson detailing client preferences or the foibles of operating a particular machine (or at least they can with minimal assistance).
 By adding this to your microlearning strategy, you’ll also be demonstrating to the worker that they’re valued, which makes them feel more productive.
 Learners, meanwhile, will see a teacher they know, a context they can relate to and a task they’re familiar with: a perfect trifecta for learning.

 Also known as distributed practice, spaced repetition is an incredibly effective form of embedding knowledge that is empowered by microlearning.
 It’s the process of repeating learning over increasing time periods until forgetting is eliminated and knowledge is retained in long-term memory.
 It’s impractical to repeat long eLearning courses but simple to repeat microlearning.
 However, your microlearning strategy can be boosted further through using a dedicated Spaced Repetition feature – one which remembers the answers a learner got wrong so that they be can focused on moving forward.
 It’s also important to use the correct spaced repetition interval schedule.

 Want help implementing a training strategy?

 EdApp specialises in microlearning and offers all of the above features.
 You can try its authoring tool for free (in perpetuity).
 If you don’t want to use the integrated LMS you can export to SCORM and use what you’ve created on your own system.
 If this sounds of interest, get in touch at email@example.com.
-You can try EdApp by signing up here or in the box below.
+You can try EdApp by signing up here.